awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/rds-external-defaultvpc.md

-# Launching and Connecting to an External Amazon RDS Instance in a Default VPC<a name="rds-external-defaultvpc"></a>
+# Launching and connecting to an external Amazon RDS instance in a default VPC<a name="rds-external-defaultvpc"></a>

 To use an external database with an application running in Elastic Beanstalk, first launch a DB instance with Amazon RDS\.
 Any instance that you launch with Amazon RDS is completely independent of Elastic Beanstalk and your Elastic Beanstalk environments, and is not dependent on Elastic Beanstalk for configuration\.
 This means that you can use any DB engine and instance type supported by Amazon RDS, even those not used by Elastic Beanstalk\.